-Dutch officials say they caught Russian spies targeting chemical weapons body
+Netherlands officials say they caught Russian spies targeting chemical weapons body

 All three countries said they had determined Russia hacked the Democratic National Convention ahead of the 2016 presidential election.
 That hack led to the release of a batch of private emails and notes, including many that belonged to Hillary Clinton's campaign manager, John Podesta.

-In the months following the cyber attack, the US intelligence community concluded that Russia did in fact attempt to interfere in the 2016 presidential elections, and top national security officials said in August that Russia is continuing to pursue similar efforts.
+In the months following the cyberattack, the US intelligence community concluded that Russia did in fact attempt to interfere in the 2016 presidential elections, and top national security officials said in August that Russia is continuing to pursue similar efforts.

 TV station attack